JordanSpencerWu/old-website/_posts/blog/2016/2016-03-04-learning-d3js.markdown

 title:  "Learning D3.js"
 date:   2016-03-04 13:15:00
 ---

 Data-Driven Documents also known as D3.js is a powerful JavaScript library for adding data visualization to a webpage.
 D3.js is a data-driven approach to DOM manipulation, this allows you to add svg elements to the DOM that is binded to data.
 Data visualization help us understand the data by creating graphical representation of data like graphs and charts.
-Data is everywhere and having these visualization helps us analyze the data.
+Data is everywhere and having these visualization helps us analyze them.
 A common data visualization is a bar graph, in this blog I will go over some of the basic of D3.js while creating a bar graph.

 #### Getting Started

 The first thing you need to create cool data visualization is the D3.js JavaScript library.
 You can download the zip file <a href="https://d3js.org/" target="_blank">here</a>.
 This library gives you all the built-in methods you need to create svg elements in the DOM using only JavaScript!
-After downloading this zip file, all you have to unzip and add it to your project.
+After downloading this zip file, all you have to do is unzip and add it to your project.
 Then add this JavaScript into your html.

 {% highlight html %}
   <script src="/relative/path/goes/here/d3.min.js" charset="utf-8"></script>